Maintaining Control in the Greenhouse

 The relative humidity of the air within the greenhouse is not easily or economically reduced, but its effect on plants can be moderated by keeping the air moving within the plant canopy, or even within the entire greenhouse structure.
 Since plants do not grow well in stagnant air, you’ll need to keep the air within the greenhouse always moving during daylight hours anyway.

-Exhausting air from the greenhouse structure is more efficiently accomplished if the air is drawn the shortest distance possible—such as by having exhaust fans placed on the sides rather than at one end, having to pull air all the way across the greenhouse (as shown in figure four).
+Exhausting air from the greenhouse structure is more efficiently accomplished if the air is drawn the shortest distance possible—such as by having exhaust fans placed on the sides rather than at one end, having to pull air all the way across the greenhouse.

 Within a plant canopy or in an un-ventilated greenhouse the concentration of CO2 can become depleted to such an extent that it reduces the rate of plant photosynthesis.